 Katie Funk was born on 17 September 1924 in Laird, Saskatchewan.
 She is the fourth child of Jacob Funk and Anna Janzen.
 In 1928, the family settled in Blaine Lake and attended Laird Mennonite Brethren Church.
-It was a devotional reading that helped focus Katie’s spiritual life and she was baptized on 17 September 1934 in Saskatoon, Saskatchewan by Pastor H.S.
+It was a devotional reading that helped focus Katie’s spiritual life.
+She was baptized on 17 September 1934 in Saskatoon, Saskatchewan, by Pastor H.S.
 Rempel.

 In the fall of 1945, Katie attended Mennonite Brethren Bible College in Winnipeg, Manitoba.
-There she began working on the student paper The Harbinger with another student editor, Walter Wiebe.
+There she began working on the student newspaper, The Harbinger, with another student editor, Walter Wiebe.
 Katie and Walter were married on a Thursday evening, 21 August 1947, in the Saskatoon Mennonite Brethren Church.

 Katie and Walter discovered a calling towards a "ministry of literature."
 This calling manifested itself through their work in various publications, including The Youth Worker at Bethany Bible Institute.
 Katie also wrote freelance articles in The Canadian Mennonite and Christian Living.
 In 1962, she began writing a regular column for the Christian Leader called “Women in the Church.”